 Let them know that storms pass, and that if they get through this difficulty, there are better times ahead.
 The crisis is temporary, and the feelings of despair and sadness will not continue forever.
-They can and will recover, so "don’t give up".
+They can and will recover, so tell them, "Don’t give up."

 8. Get further support from qualified counselors

-, and, if the situation is serious, don't ignore the situation.
+.
+If the situation is serious, don't take a step back.
 Ongoing support can be an important safety measure.

 .
-If the individual is a person of faith, or who appreciates spiritually-oriented scriptural expressions, sentiments such as found in the Psalms can be comforting and reassuring.
+If the individual is a person of faith, or one who appreciates spirit-oriented scriptural expressions, sentiments such as those found in the Psalms can be comforting and reassuring.
 Verses in the Psalms

-such as found in Psalms 103 can be particularly soothing, comforting and reassuring; many of the Psalms were written as a positive outlet for emotional distress.
-The sentiments expressed by individuals under stress such as (Jewish King) David, who wrote the majority of the Psalms, many of them in times of crisis, may reflect some of the feelings of despair that the sufferer is experiencing and provide some relief as well as feelings of identifying with what is written.
+(like in Psalms 103) can be particularly soothing and reassuring; many of them were written as a positive outlet for emotional distress.
+The sentiments in the Psalms expressed by individuals under stress, such as those from (Jewish King) David who wrote many of them in times of crisis, may reflect some of the feelings of despair that the sufferer is experiencing, and provide some relief as well as feelings of identifying with what is written.

 Certain other circumstances may apply if the sufferer is non-religious.
-If the individual grappling with suicidal thoughts or his counselor is non-religious, or if in the context in which counseling takes place reflects non-religious attitudes, and spiritual matters are not appropriate to discuss, then the thoughts expressed in this paragraph can be applied in a non-religious context.
-Perhaps reading a poem, quote, or literary passage familiar to the individual, may provide comfort, reassurance of recovery, or identification with others who have overcome feelings of despair.
-There are some memoirs that can be shared which might provide inspiration, identity and encouragement for individuals who are experiencing feelings of suicide.
+If the individual grappling with suicidal thoughts or his counselor is non-religious, or if in the context in which counseling takes place reflects non-religious attitudes and spiritual matters are not appropriate to discuss, then the thoughts expressed in this paragraph can be applied through a non-religious context.
+Perhaps reading a poem, quote, or literary passage familiar to the individual may provide comfort, reassurance of recovery, or identification with others who have overcome feelings of despair.
+There are some memoirs that can be shared which might provide inspiration, identity, and encouragement for individuals who are experiencing feelings of suicide.

 10. Go for a long walk together

 .
 Allow them to talk while you are walking.
-This walk may be actual, brisk walking in itself, and it may contribute to positive thoughts.
-However, it also may be metaphorical in that walking may represent the journey away from thoughts of suicide and despair, walking away from hopelessness towards hope.
+This walk may contribute to positive thoughts.
+However, it also may be metaphorical in that walking may represent the journey away from thoughts of suicide and despair, of walking away from hopelessness towards hope.
 It may be likened to or symbolized by a spiritual or mental walk away from feelings of suicide.

-Brisk walking on a regular basis, daily, or nearly daily, has a positive affect on the emotions.
+Brisk walking on a regular basis, daily or nearly daily, has a positive affect on the emotions.
 Exercise contributes to the release of endorphins, a neurotransmitter that contributes to feelings of well-being, emotional or psychological.
-Moving forward toward better feelings and situations in which you can take control of your life, can help you leave behind what seemed to be a hopeless situation.
-Encourage the sufferer to walk for exercise and positive mental effects, and, and encourage them to walk briskly, on a regular basis.
+Moving forward toward better feelings and situations in which you can take control of your life can help you leave behind what seemed to be a hopeless situation.
+Encourage the sufferer to walk for exercise and positive mental benefits, or to walk briskly on a regular basis.

-This page discusses several points related to spirituality, and these particular points may have more application to those who are qualified to counsel in a religious context such as a minister, lay minister, or others, such as family members, who the sufferer recognizes as a source of spiritual encouragement.
+This page discusses several points related to spirituality, and these particular points may have more application to those who are qualified to counsel in a religious context, such as a minister, lay minister, or others (such as family members) who the sufferer recognizes as a source of spiritual encouragement.
 Spirituality can be a vital part of mental health, and for those who are non-religious, attention to spirituality has value on many levels.
 For all people, life is sacred, regardless if one is religious or not.
 This is a value that should be emphasized to any one who feels hopeless.
-Their life is sacred, and there is hope.
+His or her life is sacred, and there is hope.

 Please read the following:

-Suicide Prevention: These are some organizations concerned with suicide prevention:
+Suicide Prevention: Here are some organizations who deal with suicide prevention:

 Locate support groups for friends and families of suicide victims.

-Includes an FAQ, general information on suicide, some common statistics, symptoms of depression, literature.
+Includes an FAQ, general information on suicide, some common statistics, symptoms of depression, and literature.